Chapter 4. Horizontal Scaling in Red Hat Ansible Automation Platform

 Is a combination of the API node and the worker node.

-The following example shows how you would set up an inventory file for horizontal scaling of Event-Driven Ansible controller on Red Hat Enterprise Linux VMs using the host group name [automationedacontroller] and the node type variable eda_node_type:
+The following example shows how you can set up an inventory file for horizontal scaling of Event-Driven Ansible controller on Red Hat Enterprise Linux VMs using the host group name [automationedacontroller] and the node type variable eda_node_type:

 [automationedacontroller]